 Oven-Roasted Chicken with Applesauce and Potato Latkes

 Juicy oven-roasted chicken paired with crispy homemade potato latkes served alongside classic applesauce for a traditional Hanukkah meal.
-This middle eastern-inspired hanukkah ready in about 70 minutes pairs bone-in chicken thighs, olive oil, garlic cloves, minced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 520 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This middle eastern-inspired hanukkah ready in about 70 minutes blends bone-in chicken thighs, olive oil, garlic cloves, minced into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 520 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients